riscvarchive/riscv-poky/README.md

 Once compilation has finished, you can run the resulting image from the build directory by calling:

 ```
-<...>/build$ runriscvemu qemuriscv64
+<...>/build$ runspike riscv64
 ```

-**Warning**: Due to missing Virtio support in riscv-qemu and Spike, we do not currently support these emulators.
-If you need a different emulator than RISCVEMU, please consider using the master branch (which is out of date and using privilieged spec 1.7) or helping us add Virtio support to QEMU and Spike.
+**Warning**: The current version of riscv-poky is incompatible with RISCVEMU, and support for this emulator has therefore been disabled (we hope to bring it back as soon as possible).
+Please use Spike for now.
+If you need a different emulator, please consider using the master branch (which is out of date and using privilieged spec 1.7) or helping us add Virtio support to riscv-qemu.

 To run with QEMU, please use the command below: